-Criteria for Board Membership.
-In recommending candidates for appointment or re-election to the Board, the Nominating and Corporate Governance Committee considers the appropriate balance of experience, skills and characteristics required of the Board of Directors, and seeks to insure that at least a majority of our directors are independent under Nasdaq rules, and that members of the Audit Committee meet the financial literacy and sophistication requirements under Nasdaq rules and at least one of them qualifies as an "audit committee financial expert" under SEC rules.
+Criteria for Board Membership In recommending candidates for appointment or re-election to the Board, the Nominating and Corporate Governance Committee considers the appropriate balance of experience, skills and characteristics required of the Board of Directors, and seeks to ensure that at least a majority of our directors are independent under Nasdaq rules, and that members of the Audit Committee meet the financial literacy and sophistication requirements under Nasdaq rules and at least one of them qualifies as an "audit committee financial expert" under SEC rules.
 Nominees for director are selected on the basis of their depth and breadth of experience, integrity, ability to make independent analytical inquiries, understanding of our business environment and willingness to devote adequate time to Board duties.

-Stockholder Nominees.
-The Nominating and Corporate Governance Committee will consider written proposals from stockholders for nominees for director.
-Any such nominations should be submitted to the Nominating and Corporate Governance Committee, c/o Michael H. Arenberg, Chief Financial Officer and Secretary, 10260 Bubb Road, Cupertino, CA 95014 and should include the following information: (a) all information relating to such nominee that is required to be disclosed pursuant to Regulation 124A under the Exchange Act (including such person's written consent to being named in the proxy statement as a nominee and to serving as a director if elected); (b) the names and addresses of the stockholders making the nomination and the number of shares of the Company's common stock which are owned beneficially and of record by such stockholders; and (c) appropriate biographical information and a statement as to the qualification of the nominee, and should be submitted in the time frame described in our bylaws and under the caption "Stockholder Proposals for 2021 Annual Meeting" above.
+Stockholder Nominees The Nominating and Corporate Governance Committee will consider written proposals from stockholders for nominees for director.
+Any such nominations should be submitted to the Nominating and Corporate Governance Committee, c/o Timothy M. Papp, Chief Financial Officer and Secretary, 10260 Bubb Road, Cupertino, CA 95014 and should include the following information: (a) all information relating to such nominee that is required to be disclosed pursuant to Regulation 14A under the Exchange Act (including such person's written consent to being named in the proxy statement as a nominee and to serving as a director if elected); (b) the names and addresses of the stockholders making the nomination and the number of shares of the Company's common stock which are owned beneficially and of record by such stockholders; and (c) appropriate biographical information and a statement as to the qualification of the nominee, and should be submitted in the time frame described in our bylaws and under the caption "Stockholder Proposals for the 2024 Annual Meeting" above.

-Process for Identifying and Evaluating Nominees.
-The Nominating and Corporate Governance Committee believes that the Company is well-served by its current directors.
+Process for Identifying and Evaluating Nominees The Nominating and Corporate Governance Committee believes that the Company is well-served by its current directors.
 In the ordinary course, absent special circumstances or a material change in the criteria for Board membership, the Nominating and Corporate Governance Committee will re-nominate incumbent directors who continue to be qualified for Board service and are willing to continue as directors.
 If an incumbent director is not standing for re-election, or if a vacancy on the Board occurs between annual stockholder meetings and the decision is not made to reduce the size of the Board, the Nominating and Corporate Governance Committee will seek out potential candidates for Board appointment who meet the criteria for selection as a nominee and have the specific qualities or skills being sought.
 Director candidates will be selected based on input from members of the Board, our senior management and stockholder nominations.
-In December 2018, the Nominating and Corporate Governance Committee engaged a national search firm to assist with the identification of potential candidates to serve as members of the Board, with a focus on gender diversity, among other criteria.
-The Nominating and Corporate Governance Committee evaluated each candidate's qualifications and checked relevant references; in addition, such candidates were interviewed by at least one member of the Nominating and Corporate Governance Committee.
-Candidates meriting serious consideration then met with the members of the Board.
-Based on this input, the Nominating and Corporate Governance Committee.
-Candidates meriting serious consideration then met with the members of the Board.
-Based on this input, the Nominating and Corporate Governance Committee recommended and the Board appointed Gail M. Farfel and Judith Robertson in April 2019.